 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by City of San Leandro are described in Note 1 to the financial statements.
-The following pronouncements became effective, but did not have a material effect on the financial statements:
+No new accounting policies were adopted and the application of existing policies was not changed during the year except for the following: